franco-on-git/Scripts-and-Commands/COMMANDS/System-Time.md

-# Service
+# Service Status
-Verify service is up and running
+Verify the `w32time` service is up and running
 ```
 get-service -name w32time
 ```